Monthly Payment: $181.16

 You will need to pay $181.16 every month for 5 years to payoff the debt.

-Loans can be customized accordingly based on individual borrowing preferences, but the number of available options can be overwhelming.
-Two of the most common deciding factors are the term and monthly payment amount, which are separated by tabs in the calculator.
+A loan is a contract between a borrower and a lender in which the borrower receives an amount of money (principal) that they are obligated to pay back in the future.
+Loans can be customized based on various factors.
+The number of available options can be overwhelming.
+Two of the most common deciding factors are the term and monthly payment amount, which are separated by tabs in the calculator above.

 The Payment Calculator can help sort out the fine details of such considerations.
-It can also be used when deciding between financing options for a car, which can range from 12 month to 96 month periods, though the average is 65 months.
+It can also be used when deciding between financing options for a car, which can range from 12 months to 96 months periods.
 Even though many car buyers will be tempted to take the longest option that results in the lowest monthly payment, the shortest term typically results in the lowest total paid for the car (interest + principal).
 Car buyers should experiment with the variables to see which term is best accommodated by their budget and situation.
 For additional information about or to do calculations involving mortgages or auto loans, please visit the Mortgage Calculator or Auto Loan Calculator.

 Fixed Monthly Payment Amount

 This method helps determine the time required to pay off a loan and is often used to find how fast the debt on a credit card can be repaid.
 This calculator can also estimate how early a person who has some extra money at the end of each month can pay off their loan.
 Simply add the extra into the "Monthly Pay" section of the calculator.